awsdocs/amazon-kendra-developer-guide/doc_source/custom-attributes.md

 + `_source_uri` \(String\) – The URI where the document is available\.
 For example, the URI of the document on a company website\.
 + `_version` \(String\) – An identifier for the specific version of a document\.
 + `_view_count` \(Long\) – The number of times that the document has been viewed\.
++ `_language_code` \(String\) – The code for a language that applies to the document\.
+This defaults to English if you do not specify a language\.
+For more information on supported languages, including their codes, see [Adding documents in languages other than English](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-language)\.

 After you have created a custom attribute, you can use the attribute when you call the `Query` operation\.
 You can use it for faceted search, use it to filter the response, and choose whether or not the attribute should be returned in the response\.
 For more information, see [Filtering queries](filtering.md)\.

 ## Adding custom attributes with the BatchPutDocument operation<a name="custom-attributes-batch"></a>

-When you use the [BatchPutDocument](API_BatchPutDocument.md) operation to add a document to your index, you specify custom attributes as part of the `Attributes` structure\.
+When you use the [ BatchPutDocument ](API_BatchPutDocument.md) operation to add a document to your index, you specify custom attributes as part of the `Attributes` structure\.
 You can add multiple attributes when you call the operation\.
 You can create up to 500 custom attributes\.
 The following example is a `Attributes` structure that adds "Department" and "\_category" attributes to a document\.

 ```
 "Attributes":